sashatv126/test_work/README.md

 # test_work
 for WINFOX
-architecture MVP with Router, validation realized by regular expression
+architecture MVP with Router, validation made by regular expression